 - A. Care Plan Review: Case manager responsibilities are as follows: - 1.
 Semiannual Review: The case manager shall conduct a care plan review and home visit at least semiannually and more frequently, if necessary, depending upon the changes in the client's condition. - a.
 Definition of Semiannual: 180 days after the initial service delivery through the end of the month. - b.
-Example: If the initial service date is July 23, 2014, then the case manager must complete the semiannual review by January 31, 2015. - 2.
+Example: If the initial service date is July 23, 2014, then the case manager must complete the semiannual review by January 31, 2015. - c.
+Sample Review: The case manager shall review a sample of service delivery logs during the semi-annual review to ensure services were delivered per the care plan, and that the service delivery logs indicate all tasks performed during the service period. - 2.
 Review Schedule: The case manager shall establish a care plan review schedule for home visits and face-to-face contact with each client based on this standard. - 3.
 Continuity of Services/Changes in Client Status: The case manager will monitor for continuity of services and changes in the client's functional status, which warrant the following changes in the recommended care plan: - a.
-Increase in services; - b.
-Decrease in services; and - c.
+Additional services; - b.
+Reduction in services; and - c.
 Any other changes. - 4.
 Review Parameters: The review is not a complete reassessment but a review of problems/gaps and changes in the client's functional status that warrant modification of the care plan. - 5.
 Review Date: The review date will be posted on the care plan form along with the case manager's initials.